 “Dig Giusewa” is fast approaching!
 Beginning in August, archaeologists and volunteers will be excavating at Jemez Historic Site with the goal of addressing questions of Jemez origins and acculturation.
 Watch the short video for a glance at what we discovered.

-While this program is financially supported by the Friends group, additional money is always needed both for supplies and laboratory analyses, such as radio-carbon dating.
-Therefore, the Friends of Coronado Historic Site is putting out a call for the items the listed.
+“Dig” is partially financially supported by the Friends of Coronado Historic Site but, additional money is always needed for supplies and laboratory analyses.
+Therefore, the Friends of Coronado Historic Site request help with current and future funding of “Dig”.

 Easy Options to Support Future Digs